preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 What a notification panel will display depends on settings in Omnia admin.
 The following is an example, described from left to right:

 + **News**: (See image above).
 Latest News from the news archive, with the very latest at the top.
 Click to read the full news article.
 + **Team news**: Latest news from the team sites the user is a member of.
-Messages are grouped by team site, for example:
+Messages are grouped by teamsite, for example:

 .. image:: team-site-news-new2.png